kyco/kyco-cp-theme/README.md

 How to install
 --------------

-Just copy and paste the files into the root of your EE installation.
+Copy the `themes` folder into the root of your EE installation.

 This CP theme has been tested with EE 2.7.x, 2.8.x and 2.9.0.